Sinbad07/C-Containers/README.md

 # C-Containers
 Deeper looking to C++ Containers' memory allocation for better understanding and my own notes.
+Also serves as a reminder into pointers.